-Moreover, the bill amends 16 V.S.A. § 1162 to allow schools to provide alternative education options during suspensions of three or more days and for expelled students, ensuring compliance with existing legal standards.
-It mandates the Agency of Education to report on the model policy's development by March 15, 2027, with a final policy due by July 1, 2027, and requires school boards to implement their own policies by July 1, 2028.
-The bill also repeals 16 V.S.A. § 1076, which relates to penalties, and instructs the Agency of Education to recommend updates to the home study program law by December 1, 2026, to enhance oversight and compliance with attendance requirements.
+Additionally, the bill amends 16 V.S.A. § 1162 to allow schools to provide alternative education options for students suspended for three or more days or expelled, ensuring compliance with existing legal requirements.
+It mandates the Agency of Education to submit a written update on the model policy by March 15, 2027, with the final policy due by July 1, 2027, and requires school boards to implement their policies by July 1, 2028.
+The bill also repeals 16 V.S.A. § 1076, which relates to penalties, and calls for recommendations to update Vermont's home study program law by December 1, 2026.
 The act is set to take effect on July 1, 2026.

 As Passed By the House -- Official: 16-25, 16-1162, 16-1076